 After blasting the equivalent of 400 million Olympic-size swimming pools of molten rock and gas through the surface and spreading a thick blanket of ash up to thousands of miles from the eruption site, a volcano of this magnitude collapses into a giant hole called a “caldera”.

-The team’s analysis followed up on the work of other scientists who earlier suggested that the minerals on the surface of Arabia Terra were volcanic in origin.
+The team’s analysis followed up on the work of other scientists who suggested that the minerals on the surface of Arabia Terra were volcanic.

 A 2013 study was the first to propose that these basins were volcanic calderas.